AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/README.md

   }
 ]
 ```
-Then copy from the { before "name", to the second } after your last stat.
-Paste into the corresponding preset category, in this case consumables, and open a new PR with your modified fork.
+Then copy from the { before "name", to the second } after your last stat, and paste into the corresponding preset category, in this case presets_consumables.js.
+3. Open a new PR with your modified fork.